Secured vs. unsecured debt consolidation loans

 Secured personal loan

-This operates like a traditional loan and can be easier to access if you have less than perfect credit.
+A secured personal loan operates much like any other personal loan and can be easier to access if you have fair or bad credit.
 Because your collateral reduces the lender’s risk, you may be offered a lower personal loan interest rate than you would with an equivalent unsecured loan.

 Still, there are downsides to consider.
 You could get a hefty interest rate and risk losing your collateral if you fall behind on the loan payments.